Coronavirus restrictions - latest

 At last!
 After four and a half years Forest Holidays (FH) have finally given in to pressure to release the data that their ecological surveyors collected back in 2015.
 It has taken request after request to prise the data from them.
 Friends of Fineshade have written repeatedly and have also pressed the Forestry Commission/Forestry England (FE) to do the same.
 Finally this year, when FE's own ecologists asked once again, they were told by their so-called partners that the records have been sent to the Northants Biological Records Centre.
 That data is now in the public domain and the Friends and FE now have copies, as has the project officer for the Back from the Brink Project at Fineshade, and the local Wildlife Trust BCN.

 They have released data from surveys that were carried out for Bats (7 species), Reptiles (4 species), Great Crested Newts (found in 3 ponds), Badgers, Invertebrates (3 rare or notable species) and Dormice (three nests found in boxes, photo left).
 The Dormouse records were of particular importance as the species has protection at the European level.
 The group of three nests were right in the middle of Fineshade Wood close to the proposed Forest Holidays development.

 There is more detail here of our battle to get hold of this important and useful data .

 16 November 2019

-have you seen these garish new parking ticket machines in the carpark at Top Lodge?
-But along with the new machines came some more unwelcome news - increased parking charges.
+Have you seen these garish new parking ticket machines in the carpark at Top Lodge?
+Along with the new machines came some more unwelcome news - increased parking charges.
 The new prices are shown on the machines and also on the FE website.